Work must change

 Leaders provide clarity of purpose, shared context and clear processes for collaboration among team members.

-Top talent isn't showing up to punch a clock - they want to make a difference above and beyond shareholder value.
-Leaders motivate talent and ensure teams can align by providing shared purpose, communicated with transparency and reinforced by action.
-Leaders synthesize and share information, providing common context that allows agile teams to gain momentum.
+Top talent doesn't show up to punch a clock.
+People want to make a difference beyond shareholder value; they want to understand that their work has meaning in their customer’s lives.
+Leaders motivate talent and ensure teams can align by providing shared purpose, and they also have to back it up every day through their actions.
+They communicate with transparency, synthesize and share information, and provide common context that allows agile teams to gain momentum.
 They create environments where knowledge and context are fluidly shared among team members and across teams.
-Leaders provide collaboration processes and tools that enable distributed teams to balance asynchronous and synchronous work styles, while focusing on specific goals with clarity of roles.
+Leaders provide collaboration processes and tools that default to open: democratic sharing of knowledge that enables cross-functional teams the information they need to act.
+Leaders enable distributed teams to balance asynchronous and synchronous work styles that enable flexibility for individuals, while focusing the team on key outcomes.

 Flexible collaboration tools